-For families paying flat rents, the PHA will conduct a full reexamination of family income and composition once every 3 years.
+For families paying flat rents, the PHA may conduct a full reexamination of family income and composition annually.

 Reexamination Policies

 In conducting full reexaminations for families paying flat rents, the PHA will follow the policies used for the annual reexamination of families paying income-based rent as set forth in Sections 9-I.B through 9-I.D above.